-1. For NIM clients that have adapters that would normally require that supplemental media be loaded when standalone diagnostics are run from CD-ROM, the support code for these adapters must be

-2. The amount of system memory required to run Standalone Diagnostics from a NIM server using the bos.diag.rte fileset at level 4.3.3.25, is 64 MB.
+- 1. For NIM clients that have adapters that would normally require that supplemental media be loaded when standalone diagnostics are run from CD-ROM, the support code for these adapters must be loaded into the directory pointed to by the NIM SPOT from which you wish to boot that client.
+Before running standalone diagnostics on these clients from the NIM server, the NIM server system administrator must ensure that any needed support for these devices is loaded on the server. - 2.
+The amount of system memory required to run Standalone Diagnostics from a NIM server using the bos.diag.rte fileset at level 4.3.3.25, is 64 MB.